Carnegie Harriers

 If all this sounds a bit serious, don't worry, it's not compulsory.
 Nor should you be put off by the mistaken belief you have to be a good runner to join the club - we aim to cater for all levels.
 This applies to the social aspect as well but be warned, there can be some serious post-race "replacement of lost fluid" and "liquid carbo-loading" sessions which are definitely not for the faint hearted.

-If all of this has still not persuaded you to join us, as a bonus you get to wear our "discrete" but distinctive (luminous green and orange) club colours and discounts at a number of local retailers and specialist running shops.
+If all of this has still not persuaded you to join us, as a bonus you get to wear our "discrete" but distinctive (luminous green and orange) club colours and discounts at a number of online and local retailers and specialist running shops.
 But by far the biggest benefit of joining Carnegie Harriers is the support and encouragement you will get from fellow club members.
 Whether you are new to the area, new to the sport, been running for some time on your own or already an experienced runner, we're confident we have something to offer.
 But don't just take our word for it - come along to one or our training nights and see for yourself.

 Club Sessions